TARQ318/project_-NTM/README.md

 The Digital Library Management System (DLMS) is a web-based application that allows users to search, borrow, and return books.
 It provides an efficient way for students and librarians to manage library resources.

 ## Features
-- User authentication (login/logout system)
+- User and librarian authentication (login/logout system)
 - Search for available books
 - Borrow and return books
 - Librarian dashboard for managing books